Webinar recordings

 This webinar is a partnership between Our Watch, the Australian Local Government Association (ALGA) and the eight State and Territory Local Government Associations working with Our Watch to better coordinate national prevention activity in the local government sector.

-Councils and Communities: Local governments supporting the prevention of violence against women
+Councils and communities: Local governments supporting the prevention of violence against women

 This discussion is designed for local government staff working across a wide range of areas who have the opportunity to lead and support initiatives to prevent violence against women in their communities.